Kim Kardashian: Relationships

-In 2000, at the age of 19, Kardashian eloped with music producer Damon Thomas.
+In 2000, at 19 years old, Kardashian eloped with music producer Damon Thomas.
 Thomas filed for divorce in 2003.
 Kardashian later blamed their separation on physical and emotional abuse on his part and said she was high on ecstasy during their wedding ceremony.
 Before her divorce was finalized, Kardashian began dating singer Ray J.

+Kardashian then dated Reggie Bush.
+Their relationship began after Matt Leinart introduced them at the 2007 ESPY Awards.
+They split on July 27, 2009 and got back together on September 28, 2009.

+Kardashian also briefly dated NFL player Miles Austin in 2010.

 In May 2011, Kardashian became engaged to NBA player Kris Humphries, then of the New Jersey Nets, whom she had been dating since October 2010.
 They were married in a wedding ceremony on August 20 in Montecito, California.
 Earlier that month, she had released her "wedding fragrance" called "Kim Kardashian Love" which coincided with her own wedding.
 A two-part TV special showing the preparations and the wedding itself aired on E! in early October 2011, amidst what The Washington Post called a "media blitz" related to the wedding.
 After 72 days of marriage, she filed for divorce from Humphries on October 31, citing irreconcilable differences.
 Several news outlets surmised that Kardashian's marriage to Humphries was merely a publicity stunt to promote the Kardashian family's brand and their subsequent television ventures.
 A man professing to be her former publicist, Jonathan Jaxson, also claimed that her short-lived marriage was indeed staged and a ploy to generate money.
-Kardashian filed a suit against Jaxson, saying his claims were untrue, and subsequently settled the case that included an apology from Jaxson.
+Kardashian filed a suit against Jaxson, saying his claims were untrue, and later settled the case that included an apology from Jaxson.
 A widely circulated petition asking to remove all Kardashian-related programming from the air followed the split.
 The divorce was subject to widespread media attention.